Preface

 If we examine what the technical system actually contains — rather than what has been claimed about it—something emerges that is rarely articulated: a framework that may be more internally consistent with the technical system than any of the principles examined above.

 Core proposition: Aikidō is a discipline of generative exchange.
 Its goal is not victory, not peace, and not the absence of conflict.
-Its goal is ensuring that interactions— ncluding conflicts — produce growth and value for the people involved rather than pure destruction.
+Its goal is ensuring that interactions— including conflicts — produce growth and value for the people involved rather than pure destruction.

 This framework maps onto the technical system in the following ways: